thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 It opens up some crazy things that are possible (imagine passing in an object into a tiny function and letting it run wild) - for the future I'd definitely like to experiment more.

-For now though, how about passing in JSON data into our module?
+For now though, how about passing in object data into our module?
 Here's how we could fully extend the DOM with no selectors inside our core script:

 {% highlight javascript %}
 Module.myPlugin({